dhotrerevathi/adverserial_training/README.md

 Fig 3: Loss and accuracy plots for Resnet50 Model

+Key Observations:

+Both models achieve high test accuracy, confirming strong generalization on unseen traffic sign data.
+-	VGG16 has higher test accuracy (95.96%) than validation accuracy (88.31%), suggesting:
+-	The model benefits from additional regularization during testing.
+Possibly more noise or class imbalance in the validation split.
+-	ResNet50 achieves the best validation accuracy (88.89%) and slightly outperforms VGG16 on the test set (97.17%).

+Loss and Accuracy Plot Insights:

+VGG16:
+-	Rapid improvement in training accuracy; training accuracy hits ~99.5%.
+-	Validation accuracy is steadily increasing, showing learning without overfitting.
+-	Both train and validation loss decrease smoothly (right plot), indicating convergence.

+ResNet50:
+-	More consistent convergence pattern.
+-	Validation loss decreases sharply even though training loss remains low — shows that ResNet50 generalizes slightly better under regularization.
+-	Validation accuracy improvement is smoother than VGG16, which reflects ResNet50's deeper architecture handling complexity better.

+Model Insights and Observations

+On Dataset:
+-	GTSRB is well-structured with 43 classes and relatively balanced categories.
+-	High intra-class similarity (e.g., multiple speed limit signs) makes it a challenging classification task requiring spatial feature awareness.

+On Model Choice:
+-	VGG16 is simpler but performs well: It’s effective in structured tasks like traffic sign classification, with lower memory usage and faster training.
+-	ResNet50's skip connections improve depth learning and generalization — leading to slightly better performance on unseen data, especially for subtle shape differences.

+On Overfitting & Regularization:
+-	VGG16 might benefit from early stopping or more aggressive dropout, as its training accuracy is much higher than validation.
+-	ResNet50 shows better generalization capacity, supported by the close match between validation and test performance.

 Classification accuracy of the models on clean and adversarial images.

 In this task, two common white-box evasion attacks against the trained deep-learning models are implemented: